 Teunisz was granted several milk bottle patents however most of them we have never seen in actual use.
 This design patent was for an ornamental design of a milk bottle and no new claims were made for the bottle.
 This bottle is embossed with both the Modern Top patent number that covered the cream separating device and the design patent number for this bottle shape.
-These bottles are not that common and we believe they were only used by Thompson's Dairy of Washington D. C.
+These bottles are not that common and are most commonly found from Thompson's Dairy of Washington D. C.

 The Union Dairy of Sacramento, California used a squat cream separating bottle that had almost identical dimensions to the Teunisz bottle discussed above.
 However the Union Dairy milk bottle had a different shape to the cream bulb and we do not think it came under the Teunisz patent.
 However it did not have the 1925 patent date of the Cream Top milk bottle either (possibly because the patent had expired by that time).
 This bottle was produced by the Thatcher Manufacturing Company of Elmira, New York and there was no patent date or number on the bottle.
 Since there were several creameries operating in Sacramento, California, using Cream Top milk bottles (see picture under Cream Top milk bottles above) this might have been an attempt by Union Dairy to make their bottles unique and easy to distinguish from their competitors.
 Another possibility is that it may have been a move to standardize the bottle height to the size of the squat quarts that were being promoted at that time although we do not know of Union Dairy using a conventional shaped squat quart.
 The Union squat Cream Top bottle was a light weight milk bottle.
 Click here to see a picture of the Teunisz squat cream separating bottle, the Union Dairy Squat cream top and a conventional Cream Top milk bottle.